Disability

 Accessibility support badges

-We’ve introduced a PA-branded discreet, voluntary way for employees to signal they may need extra support, understanding, or patience due to a disability, condition, or neurodiversity.
+We offer PA-branded discreet pin badges to people to wear at work as a voluntary way for employees to signal they may need extra support, understanding, or patience due to a disability, condition, or neurodiversity.

 Digital accessibility